 If you want opinions about cookware, you’re in the right place, Martha!

-Although many popular cookware brands manufacture products with PTFE, including Made In and Zwilling, we never recommend cookware that contains PTFE.
-No matter how you soup it up, PTFE is bad for people, planet, and pets.
+Although many popular cookware brands, including Made In and Zwilling, manufacture products with PTFE, we never recommend cookware that contains PTFE.

-Why we don’t recommend Hexclad
+Why we didn’t recommend Hexclad (and still don’t)

 Hexclad Hybrid cookware claims to be: